rodneyodonnell/rgi/rgi/players/zerozero/zerozero_design.md

 #### 7.1.4.
 Train ZeroZero Model

-##### Task 6: Implement Model Training
+##### Task 6: Implement Model Training [in progress]

 Description: Develop the training loop for the ZeroZero model using the collected trajectories.

 Code Entry Points:
-- File: `rgi/players/zerozero/zerozero_model.py` (to be created)
+- File: `rgi/players/zerozero/zerozero_model.py` (completed)
-- File: `rgi/players/zerozero/zerozero_trainer.py` (to be created)
+- File: `rgi/players/zerozero/zerozero_trainer.py` (in progress)

 Subtasks:
 a.
-Implement a data loader for the saved trajectories
+Implement a data loader for the saved trajectories (completed)
 b.
-Define the loss functions for the dynamics, reward, and policy heads
+Define the loss functions for the dynamics, reward, and policy heads (completed in zerozero_model.py)
 c.
-Implement the training loop, including gradient computation and parameter updates
+Implement the training loop, including gradient computation and parameter updates (in progress)
 d.
-Add functionality to save and load model checkpoints
+Add functionality to save and load model checkpoints (to be implemented)

+Current Status:
+- The `ZeroZeroModel` class has been implemented in `zerozero_model.py`.
+- The `ZeroZeroTrainer` class has been created in `zerozero_trainer.py` with the basic structure.
+- The `train_step` method has been implemented and jit-compiled for efficient training.

+Next Steps:
+1. Complete the `train` method in `ZeroZeroTrainer`:
+   - Implement batch creation from trajectories
+   - Create the main training loop
+   - Add logging for loss values and training progress
+2. Implement the `save_checkpoint` and `load_checkpoint` methods
+3. Write unit tests for the `ZeroZeroTrainer` class
+4. Integrate the trainer with the main game loop for continuous learning

 Testing Criteria:
 - Write unit tests for the data loader